lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/ngc_containers.md

 #### Run NGC container on a Single GPU

+!!! note
-Note: Almost all NGC containers can work with a single GPU.
+    Almost all NGC containers can work with a single GPU.

 To use NGC containers it is necessary to understand the main Singularity commands.